kioko/icon-textinput-layout/README.md

 Icon TextInput Layout
 ----------------------
-This is a simple tutorial that demonstrates how to add and icon to TextInputLayout.
+This is a simple tutorial that demonstrates how to add an icon to TextInputLayout using a custom class.
+This gives us more flexibility in customising the view.

 ### Final Result
 <p align="center">